Google AdWords

 A. Search Campaigns

-- Example: A user searching for “buy running shoes online” will see relevant ads from companies selling running shoes.
+- Example: A person who looks for “buy running shoes online” would see ads from firms offering running shoes.

 B. Display Campaigns